 My name is Johann Kerlow.
 I am 59 years old and my family and I have been dealing with aHUS since 2006 before we even knew anything about aHUS.

 aHUS is a genetic disorder and all 3 of my sons also carry the gene.
 I am now doing home dialysis in the evening, 2 nights on and one night off.
-I was on Soliris for 2 years and the day that I got my first infusion was the last day I no longer suffered from episodes of pancreatitis, a complication of aHUS.
+I was on eculizumab for 2 years and the day that I got my first infusion was the last day I no longer suffered from episodes of pancreatitis, one of many possible complications of aHUS.
 Thankfully I have my energy back and have started to golf and ski again.
-The government stopped my Soliris in May of 2016.
-Since that time I have not had a relapse and I feel fine and I am now undergoing testing in order to go forward with a kidney transplant and I hope to get Soliris before and after the transplant surgery.
+The government stopped my eculizumab in May of 2016.
+Since that time I have not had a relapse and I feel fine and I am now undergoing testing in order to go forward with a kidney transplant and I hope to get eculizumab before and after the transplant surgery.

 To learn more about Johann’s story, attached is a link to a short video that was published in 2015: https://www.youtube.com/watch?v=DXMPWWD6gOM